MF-Box: Multi-fidelity and multi-scale emulation for the matter power spectrum: Introduction

 An efficient approach to reducing the computational cost is building emulators using multi-fidelity emulation ({\mfemu}), which allows simulations with different particle loads to be combined \citep{Ho:2022}. \cite{Fernandez:2022} showed that it is possible to construct a realistic emulator using hydrodynamical simulations through the {\mfemu} technique, emulating {\Lya} forest with sub-percent test accuracy using only $6$ high-fidelity simulations.
 In \cite{Ho:2022,Fernandez:2022}, we assumed the particle load is the only fidelity variable.
-The fidelity of a simulation could only be in an ordered sequence, from the lowest particle load to the highest.
-This is a limitation, as simulation volumes also correlate with the accuracy of a simulation: a larger box size implies better accuracy at large scales, yet worse accuracy at small scales, and vice versa.
+This is a limitation, as simulation volumes also correlate with the accuracy of a simulation: With a constant particle load, larger box sizes enhance accuracy at larger scales but diminish it at smaller scales due to reduced mass resolution.
+Smaller volumes with the same particle load can capture finer small-scale details, though a minimum box size requirement exists \citep{Heitmann:2010,Schneider:2016}.
 Here we show that the cost of training a {\mfemu} can be further reduced by having multiple fidelities which vary both simulation volumes and particle loads.

 The multi-fidelity method we use, based on \cite{Kennedy:2000,Ho:2022}, is just one of many multi-fidelity techniques. \cite{Peherstorfer:2018} surveyed the multi-fidelity methods in uncertainty quantification, inference, and optimization.
 A few popular methods include the control variate technique, which has been applied in cosmology in \cite{Chartier:2021,Chartier:2022} on reducing the variance of the covariance matrix, and multi-level or multi-stage Markov Chain Monte Carlo \citep{Andres:2005,Lykkegaard:2020}, which use low-fidelity models to reduce the number of expensive likelihood evaluations in MCMC.
 Though multi-level MCMC is a promising method, its practical use requires running thousands of $N$-body simulations in the sampler, which is not yet applicable to cosmological inference.
 Another similar method is using deep learning methods to learn the mapping from low- to high-resolution simulations to directly generate the snapshots of the `super-resolution' simulations \citep{Li:2021,Doogesh:2020,Ni:2021}.
 While this method shows promise, it is currently limited to a single cosmology and is not yet suitable for inference.